indygreg/PyOxidizer/pyembed/docs/pyembed.rst

 The crate is developed alongside the PyOxidizer project.
 However, it is a generic crate and can be used outside the context of PyOxidizer.

+The ``pyembed`` crate is
+`published to crates.io <https://crates.io/crates/pyembed>`_ and its Rust documentation is available at https://docs.rs/pyembed.

 .. toctree::
    :maxdepth: 2